openresty/openresty-systemtap-toolkit/README.markdown

 http://dtrace.org/blogs/brendan/2011/07/08/off-cpu-performance-analysis/

+By default, this tool samples the userspace backtraces.
+And 1 (logical) sample of backtraces in the output corresponds to 1 microsecond of off-CPU time.

 Here is an example to demonstrate this tool's usage:

     # assuming the nginx worker process to be analyzed is 10901.